The NCSE Mission

 The CNIE strongly supported full funding and effective implementation of all of the NSB's recommendations in an integrated fashion.
 Furthermore, the CNIE suspended the call for the creation of a National Institute for the Environment to work in support of the NSF initiative.

-This endorsement altered CNIE’s mission to simply "improving the scientific basis for environmental decision-making."
+This endorsement altered CNIE’s mission to simply "improving the scientific basis of environmental decision-making."
 On January 27, 2000, CNIE also changed its name to the National Council for Science and the Environment to better reflect this mission and adopted a new strategic plan to implement those NIE-related activities, which the National Science Foundation could not.

 Since 2000, the National Council for Science and the Environment has expanded rapidly and continues to evolve and diversify its various strategies and programs.
+Learn more about NCSE's history in service to science and the environment.

 About the Logo